IgniteUI/igniteui-docfx/en/components/general/framework-and-features/data-analysis.md

 </div>

 > [!NOTE]
 > The [Dock Manager Web component](../../dock-manager.md) provides means to manage the layout of the application through panes, and allowing the end-users to customize it further by pinning, resizing, moving and hiding panes.
-After selecting your data, go ahead and create a couple of charts and pin them (by dragging) to the available pinnable areas.
+After selecting data, go ahead and create a couple of charts and pin them (by dragging) to the available areas

 Keep in mind (sample related):
 - On new data selection chart data will be updated.
 - If multi-cell range selection is applied, only the `Text formatting` functionality will be available.
-- If on new selection the data is not compatible for some of the charts - a warning "Incompatible data" will be shown.
+- If selected data is not compatible for any of the charts - an "Incompatible data" warning message will be shown.

 ### Data Analysis Package